mgrhm/monica/docs/installation/update.md

     This is perfectly fine, and the reason behind the `--reconnect` flag you saw earlier.

-6. **DANGER: This will delete all the things.** Make sure you're not connected to the database anymore (i.e. you entered `quit` and got back to your own machine).
+6. **DANGER: This will delete all the things.** Make sure you’re not connected to the database anymore (i.e. you entered `quit` and got back to your own machine).